Last revised: August 8, 2017

 5. V. 10:7: “As you go, proclaim the good news, ‘The kingdom of heaven has come near.'”
 Recall that Matthew uses the phrase “kingdom of heaven,” instead of Mark’s “kingdom of God” — and a key to understanding this “kingdom of heaven” comes in the next chapter: “From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force” (Matt.
 11:12).
 See the page for Advent 3A and a page with a complete list of Matthew’s “kingdom of heaven.”

 In 2005, I used this verse to talk about what I feel is one of N. T. Wright‘s most important contributions to the contemporary Christian scene, i.e., the theme a Jewish concept of resurrection vs. the common Platonism behind many Christian’s view of heaven.
-It is why he ended writing 800 pages on The Resurrection of the Son of God.
-Being also a pastor and a preacher, he plans a summary of the big book in 2006 with a title I used for my 2005 sermon, “Life after Life after Death.”
+It is why he ended up writing 800 pages on The Resurrection of the Son of God.
+Being also a pastor and a preacher, he published a summary of the big book in 2008, Surprised by Hope, that uses a phrase I used for my 2005 sermon, “Life after Life after Death.”

 6. Raymund Schwager, Must There Be Scapegoats?, p.
 149, 156.
 He writes, for example: